microsoftgraph/group-membership-management/README.md

     GMM provides a PowerShell script to accomplish this.

-    1. Set-ServicePrincipalAndServiceConnection.ps1
+    1. Set-ServicePrincipal.ps1

-        This script will create a new service principal and a service connection.
+        This script will create a new service principal.
-        It takes these arguments `<SolutionAbbreviation>`, `<EnvironmentAbbreviation>`, `<OrganizationName>`, `<ProjectName>`.
+        It takes two arguments: `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>`.

+        From your PowerShell command prompt navigate to the Scripts folder then type these commands.
+This script must be run by someone with the Owner role on the subscription.

+            1. . ./Set-ServicePrincipal.ps1
+            2. Set-ServicePrincipal -SolutionAbbreviation "<SolutionAbbreviation>"  `
+            		                              -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
+            		                              -Verbose

+        Follow the instructions on the screen.

+        Locate the service connection name on the screen.
+It follows this naming convention: `<SolutionAbbreviation>`-serviceconnection-`<EnvironmentAbbreviation>`.

+    2. Set-ServiceConnection

+        This script sets up the service connection.
+Ensure that you're an owner of the service connection you created in the last step.
+Then, run the following command. `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` are as before, plus two new ones.

         `<OrganizationName>` - This is the name of your organization used in Azure DevOps.
         `<ProjectName>` - This is the name of the project in Azure DevOps we just created in a previous step.

-        From your PowerShell command prompt navigate to the Scripts folder then type these commands:

-            1. . ./Set-ServicePrincipalAndServiceConnection.ps1
+            1. . ./Set-ServiceConnection.ps1
-            2. Set-ServicePrincipalAndServiceConnection -SolutionAbbreviation "<SolutionAbbreviation>"  `
+            2. Set-ServiceConnection -SolutionAbbreviation "<SolutionAbbreviation>"  `
             		                              -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
                                                  -OrganizationName "<OrganizationName>" `
                                                  -ProjectName "<ProjectName>" `
             		                              -Verbose

-            Follow the instructions on the screen.

-        Locate the service connection name on the screen.
-It follows this naming convention: `<SolutionAbbreviation>`-serviceconnection-`<EnvironmentAbbreviation>`.

 -   ### Email Notification